 (a) He gives a greater grace.
 The original word for greater is derived from the Greek word megas.
 God gives us mega-grace.
 James is literally saying that God gives us “exceedingly, great, high, large, loud, and mighty grace!”
 His great grace flows to us on account of his great love (Eph.
 2:4).
 See entry for Rom.
 5:20.

-(b) But gives grace to the humble.
-Grace comes not to the proud and the self-righteous, but to those who humble themselves and acknowledge their need for it (1 Pet.
+(c) But gives grace to the humble.
+Grace comes to those who humble themselves and acknowledge their need for it (1 Pet.
 5:5).

 There is only one cure for fallen humanity and it is the supernatural, transforming grace of God.
 What can turn a sinner into a saint?
 Grace alone.
 What can settle a restless heart?
 Grace alone.
 What is the remedy for hate and strife and discord and envy?
 Grace alone.